 The Lost-Wax Casting Process

-- Creating the Wax Model: A replica of the jewelry design is sculpted in wax.
+- Making the Wax Model: A replica of the jewelry’s design is wax-modeled.

-- Assembling the Wax Tree: Multiple wax models may be attached to a central sprue system to allow simultaneous casting.
+- Assembly of the Wax Tree: Multiple wax models may be assembled onto a central sprue system so that numerous models can be cast simultaneously.

-- Encasing in a Casting Mold: The wax assembly is then covered in a refractory material to create a mold.
+- Casting in a Casting Mold: The wax assembly is coated with a refractory coating to create a mold.

-- Burning Out the Wax: The mold is heated so that the wax melts and is removed, leaving a cavity in its shape.
+- Burning out the Wax: The mold is then heated so that the wax melts and is removed that leaves a cavity in its shape.

-- Pouring the Metal: Molten metal is poured into the cavity, filling the space left by the wax.
+- Pouring the Metal: Molten metal is poured into the space left by the wax.

-This time-honored technique allows for incredible detail and is adaptable to both small-scale artisanal work and larger production runs.
+This ancient technique allows incredible detail and is versatile enough to be utilized for small-scale craft production and mass production.

 Alternative Casting Methods

-- CNC Machining: Where computer-controlled machines carve the jewelry from solid blocks of metal.
+- CNC Machining: In which computer-controlled machines cut the jewelry out of solid metal blocks.

-- Direct Metal Laser Sintering (DMLS): A form of 3D printing that fuses metal powders layer by layer.
+- Direct Metal Laser Sintering (DMLS): A 3D printing method which fuses metal powders together in layers.

 5. Assembling & Soldering